brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 # Twitterbot Part 4: Transfer Learning, Fine-tuning, and User Personalization

 In [Part 3](twitterbot-part-3-model-inference-and-deployment.html) of this tutorial we used seven million tweets to train a base model in Keras, which we then deployed in a browser environment using Tensorflow.js.
-In this chapter, we'll learn how we can use a technique called *transfer learning* to fine-tune our base model using tweets from individual twitter accounts to produce bots that imitate specific twitter users.
+In this chapter, we'll learn how we can use a technique called *transfer learning* to fine-tune our base model using tweets from individual twitter accounts.
+We'll create a graphical application that allows you to train models using an individual user's tweets and use them to generate synthetic tweets in the style of that user.

 ## Individual Twitter User Data